aroberge/reeborg-world-creation/about/learning.md

 However, the simplicity of the approach used in Reeborg's World does not mean that what can be done is limited to the basics of the virtual robot world.
 The Python version of Reeborg's World is based on [Brython](http://brython.info/), and includes many Python modules found in Python's standard library which can be used to write advanced programs.

 [^1]: It is for a reason similar to this that I have added `repeat` as a fake Python keyword.
-See the appendix on `repeat` for more details.
+See the section on `repeat` for more details.